baao/sails-auto/readme.md

 # sails-auto
-Generates models for your existing database table
+Generates models for your existing database mysql table

 ### Installation